 Here's a quick overview of the activities:

 Everyone (or every group) submits a response to a question, either with text or an image 📸.
 Once everyone submits their response, you can also allow people to vote on the best submission.

 This can happen in main room (everyone gets to answer) or in breakoiut (each group acts as a team to answer)

 A super quick-and-easy way to gauge how everyone is feeling, vote for the best option or even use it like a quick quiz.
 Just set a question and multiple answer options.

 Group members take turns to pick a card and lead a group chat about that topic.
 Awesome for group discussions or a fun way to introduce everyone.

-Once you’re done, grab a couple of colleagues and try it out!
+Once you’re done, grab a couple of colleagues or friends and try it out!
 Send them the invitation link so they can join.

 You can also test it yourself by opening a new tab and join as a participant.
 Most computers can handle running 2 tabs at the same time.
 If you experience some lags, turn off other apps or Chrome tabs.